Versal/pkagent/README.md

 ##Clone the PubKey agent repo##

-This doc and the rest of script assume we install to '/opt'.
+This doc and all the setup scripts assume we install to '/opt/pkagent'.

 ```

-cd /opt
-git clone git@github.com:onepowerltd/pkagent.git
+cd /opt && git clone git@github.com:onepowerltd/pkagent.git

 ```